mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 **Person:** Being saved.

-**Katagiri:** Being saved.
+**Katagiri Roshi:** Being saved.
 What do you mean, being saved?

 **Person:** Something will come from outside and save you.

-**Katagiri:** Oh, I see. *[Laughter.]* Alright, okay... that's fine.
+**Katagiri Roshi:** Oh, I see. *[Laughter.]* Alright, okay... that's fine.
 That is one way.
 Any other?

 **Person:** To be separated from something undesirable.

-**Katagiri:** Oh.
+**Katagiri Roshi:** Oh.
 Do you understand that one?

 **Person:** To be saved from what you don't like.

-**Katagiri:** Oh, what you don't like...
+**Katagiri Roshi:** Oh, what you don't like...
 I see.
 That's what she said.
 Okay, another one?

 **Person:** I see salvation as more positive.
 Expressing gratitude and joyfulness...

-**Katagiri:** Great.
+**Katagiri Roshi:** Great.
 That's an interesting point.
 More positive.
 Positive life is including the undesirable world or desirable world.
 Including all, otherwise you cannot express or manifest a positive, productive life.
 So that's one way.
 Any other?

 Speak up, that's alright.
 Anything?
 How do you understand it?